DenUitvlucht/denuitvlucht_bot/README.md

 # Den Uitvlucht Telegram Bot
-Telegram Bot that can perform various 'bestuurstaken' Scope is limited to 'brouwerstaken' for now.
+Telegram Bot that can perform various 'bestuurstaken' Scope is limited to 'brouwerstaken' and 'extra puntjes' for now.

 ## Motivation